Reusable Storage Bags

 Plastic sandwich bags are handy for storing and transporting sandwiches, snacks, and other foods, but they’re recommended for one-time use.
 In the last few years, a number of sandwich-size reusable storage bags have appeared on the market, claiming to be more durable, environmentally friendly alternatives to the disposable versions.
-Curious how these bags performed, we bought five 3- to 4-cup bags priced from $2.32 to $11.99 each and put them through their paces.
+Curious how these bags performed, we bought five 3- to 4-cup bags priced from roughly $2.00 to about $12.00 each and put them through their paces.

 All the bags did a serviceable job of holding sandwiches and snacks and were simple to clean; none retained odors or stains.
 And they were indeed tough: After we opened and closed each bag 100 times to simulate extended use, most models retained their structural integrity, working just as well as before.

 But the similarities ended there.
 The bags were made from either silicone or vinyl, and the material proved critical.
 We liked that the two bags made of silicone were dishwasher- and microwave-safe.
 And the silicone’s thickness and flexibility made these bags ultradurable—at the conclusion of testing, they still looked brand-new.
 In one case, the thick material also did a great job of protecting hamburger patties and fresh fruit from freezer burn.
 But that same thickness and floppiness made these bags clumsy and awkward to fill; they couldn’t be propped up on the counter easily.
 Even more problematic, the silicone bags were hard to seal tightly.
 When we filled them with water, turned them upside down, and shook them, one bag broke open on the first bounce.
 The other never stood a chance: Its toggle-and-hole closure had large gaps through which water flowed freely.
 The gaps also encouraged freezer burn and didn’t contain dry snacks well.